Interstate 95 in Pennsylvania: History

 Plans for a limited-access highway along the Delaware River originated in 1932 as part of a proposed cars-only parkway system for the Philadelphia area similar to the contemporary system being built in New York City.
-However, planning for the proposed parkway system stalled and the plan was eventually abandoned.
+Planning for the proposed parkway system stalled and the plan was eventually abandoned.
 In 1937, plans for the highway were revived as the "Delaware Skyway", a planned elevated highway along the waterfront similar in design to the West Side Highway in New York City, though these plans were also scrapped due to concerns that the supports would hinder access to port operations on the waterfront.

 In 1945, the city approved the current routing as the Delaware Expressway, envisioned to link all the industrial areas along the river with the Industrial Highway and the Trenton–Morrisville Toll Bridge to New Jersey.
 The proposed highway was incorporated into the Pennsylvania Turnpike system and was planned to be built as a toll road.
-However, with the advent of the Interstate Highway System in 1956, the project was turned over to the Pennsylvania Department of Highways and incorporated into I-95.
+With the advent of the Interstate Highway System in 1956, the project was turned over to the Pennsylvania Department of Highways and incorporated into I-95.
 Construction on the road commenced in 1959.

 Original plans called for the freeway to follow the US 13 corridor to the Trenton–Morrisville Toll Bridge, where I-95 would continue north along the current Trenton Freeway (US 1).
-However, due to limited capacity of the highway through Trenton, planners instead opted to build a new alignment bypassing Trenton to the west (current I-295), incorporating the existing Scudder Falls Bridge.
+Due to limited capacity of the highway through Trenton, planners instead opted to build a new alignment bypassing Trenton to the west (current I-295), incorporating the existing Scudder Falls Bridge.

 Controversy erupted in the early 1960s over the planned eight-lane elevated segment of the highway along the Center City waterfront; residents of the upscale Society Hill neighborhood objected to the highway on the grounds that it would cut off the neighborhood from the river.
 State highway officials reached a compromise by opting for an alternative depressed design with an overhead concrete deck connecting Center City to a planned redeveloped waterfront today known as Penn's Landing.
 By 1979, the entire length of the freeway was open to traffic with the exception of a 4 mi segment near Philadelphia International Airport.

 Completion of the final section of the highway faced considerable difficulty, as the road was to be built on a layer of clay separating the city's water supply from the output of its sewage treatment plant.
 Matters were complicated by a two-year suspension of federal highway funding while the state failed to implement a federally mandated emissions testing program.
 The final segment was opened to traffic in 1985, marking the completion of the 35-year project.

+On March 13, 1996, a pile of tires that were illegally stored underneath I-95 in the Port Richmond neighborhood of Philadelphia caught fire.
+The fire burned for five hours and sent smoke that was visible from 30 mi away, and it took 180 firefighters to bring the fire under control.
+The tire fire damaged the roadway, resulting in the road being closed for eight days.